Curley Culp

-Curley Culp (March 10, 1946 – November 27, 2021) was an American football defensive lineman who was a defensive tackle in the American Football League (AFL) and National Football League (NFL).
+Curley Culp (March 10, 1946 – November 27, 2021) was an American professional football player who was a defensive tackle in the American Football League (AFL) and National Football League (NFL).
 He played college football at Arizona State University, where he was also an NCAA heavyweight wrestling champion.
-He played football professionally in the AFL for the Kansas City Chiefs in 1968 and 1969, and in the NFL for the Chiefs, Houston Oilers, and Detroit Lions.
-He was an AFL All-Star in 1969 and a six-time AFC–NFC Pro Bowler.
+He played football in the AFL for the Kansas City Chiefs in 1968 and 1969, and in the NFL for the Chiefs, Houston Oilers, and Detroit Lions.
+He was an AFL All-Star in 1969 and a six-time Pro Bowler.

-Early life and education
+Early life

 Curley Culp grew up in Yuma, Arizona, the youngest of 13 children including a twin sister, Shirley.
-At Yuma Union High School, he was a standout first in football and then in wrestling, winning Arizona high school wrestling state titles as a heavyweight in 1963 and 1964.
+At Yuma Union High School, he was a standout first in football and then in wrestling, winning Arizona high school wrestling state titles at heavyweight in 1963 and 1964.
 He was recruited to Arizona State University to play both sports.

-Collegiate career
+College career

 Wrestling

 At Arizona State, Culp amassed a 84–11–1 record, three Western Athletic Conference championships, and was the 1967 NCAA heavyweight champion, winning the Gorriaran Award for scoring the most pins at the NCAA Division I Wrestling Championships.